MEB 2026

 - June 2nd – 4th: Conference

-- June 4th: Conference diner
+- June 4th evening: Conference diner (optional)

 - June 5th: Conference & Workshops

-Poster presentation instructions
+Poster instructions

 - Poster size is maximum (and preferably) A0 (84.1 cm x 118.8 cm), in portrait orientation